 Louisiana SPCA Contracted to Manage the Plaquemines Parish Animal Shelter

 NEW ORLEANS – Starting Jan.
-1, 2020, thewill assume management of the Plaquemines Parish Animal Shelter, formerly run by the and the facility will be renamed the Louisiana SPCA’s Plaquemines Parish Campus.
+1, 2020, the Louisiana SPCA will assume management of the Plaquemines Parish Animal Shelter, formerly run by the Plaquemines Animal Welfare Society (PAWS) and the facility will be renamed the Louisiana SPCA’s Plaquemines Parish Campus.

 “The Plaquemines Parish Animal Shelter and the Louisiana SPCA have worked closely together for years,” says Parish President Kirk Lepine.
 “We would like to thank PAWS for their years of advocating for animal welfare in our parish and are excited to be fully partnered with the Louisiana SPCA.”